3 Keys to Serving Senior Sellers

 Think Service, Then Sales

 Another natural instinct for sales people, programmed upon induction into the world of real estate sales, is to “ close the deal.”

 While it typically makes good business sense to assume the sale and to make every attempt to get a contract signed when a buyer or seller is ready, it doesn’t always make sense to “sell” when a senior homeowner isn’t ready.
 More times than not, older adults are formulating and assessing their options when they call a REALTOR for the first time and they aren’t necessarily ready to sign on the dotted line that day.

 What they often need and want from an agent is information.
 Unfortunately, what they frequently get is a hurried salesperson who has a thirty minute block of time before their next client and who rushes through a series of “must do’s” before heading out the door (iPhone vibrating incessantly).

-For those agents out there who have read this far and are raising their hands saying, “Hey, I want to offer turnkey services,” here are a few things you will want to do to better serve your silver sellers.
+For those agents out there who have read this far and are raising their hands saying, “Hey, I want to offer turnkey services,” here are a few things you will want to do to better serve your more mature sellers.

-Secondly, you owe it to your senior clients to do two more things.
-Acquaint yourself with senior living communities in your area -- independent living, assisted living, and Continuing Care Retirement Communities (CCRC).
+Second, you owe it to your senior clients to do two more things.
+Acquaint yourself with senior living communities in your area — independent living, assisted living, and Continuing Care Retirement Communities (CCRC).

 And third, learn more about ways to help people age in place.
 The vast majority of seniors don’t want to move.
 Many will do what they can to modify their homes so that they can stay there as long as possible, so if they choose to do that…help them.
 Give them resources for home modifications and then stay in touch.